www.prigsbee.com

 California as an Island

-Two books that focus on charting and mapping of the Pacific Ocean:
+Two excellent books are available that focus on the early mapping and charting of the Pacific Ocean: